What is IFC?

 1. Data Schema

-According to (buildingSMART, 2020b), the IFC data schema describes:
+According to (buildingSMART, 2020b)arrow-up-right, the IFC data schema describes:

 • identities and semantics